Unlock the Secrets of Your Dreams with a Dream Journal

 Forever Diary is a perfect tool for the job.
 Most people sleep with their phones close by, so opening up your Forever Diary dream journal upon waking is a quick and easy way to get those thoughts out and logged permanently.

 We don't quite buy into the idea that dreams can predict the future, but they can certainly tell us a lot about our past and our emotional state of mind.
-Dreams provide a window into your subconscious mind, revealing hidden thoughts, emotions and desires.
-By keeping a dream journal, you have a perfect opportunity for self-reflection and can gain an insight into your psyche.
+Dreams provide a window into your subconscious mind, revealing hidden thoughts, emotions and desires that you might not even realise you have.

 With Forever Diary, you can create a highlight of your night's dream and quickly flick back through the previous days to find patterns in your dreams.
 Create reminders to allow yourself to be transported back to a particularly interesting dream you had and connect it with your current night-time vision.